 A Hyvo primary drive chain transfers torque from the big V-twin engine to the five-speed transmission case, which houses a multi-plate wet clutch.
 To fully benefit from the Vulcan 2000’s advanced electronics, a gear position sensor in the transmission sends signals to the ECU, further enhancing fuel injection volume and ignition timing, and thus improving performance.
 Final drive to the rear wheel is provided by smooth, quiet and low maintenance belt drive.

-The Vulcan 2000 motorcycle rides on bright, cast aluminum 16-inch wheels with a 150/80 front radial tire and a huge, 200/60 rear radial tire – the biggest stock rear tire on a production V-twin cruiser.
+The Vulcan 2000 motorcycle rides on bright, cast aluminum 16-inch wheels with a 150/80 front radial tire and a huge, 200/60 rear radial tire.
 Dual 300mm front disc brakes with four-piston calipers and a single rear disc brake with two-piston caliper bring this big cruiser to smooth, powerful stops.

-– 2,053cc four-stroke engine produces massive torque across the entire rpm range
+– 2,053cc, 125ci 52 degree V-twin, four-stroke engine produces massive torque across the entire rpm range

 – Forged pistons and alloy connecting rods are strong and light

 – Huge 220mm flywheels smooths power delivery

 – Push-rod valve actuation contributes to lower engine height, low center of gravity and relatively low seat height

 – Hydraulic valve adjusters reduce maintenance

 – Engine Control Unit (ECU) manages electronic fuel injection and digital ignition system optimize throttle response